shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-06-UsingCloudStorage.md

 }
 ```

-Lets upload the extension now, since we want to customize the web interface and the extension server side:
+Let's upload the extension now, since we want to customize the web interface and the extension server side:

 ```ShellSession
 $ shoutem push